JohnsonL111/quartz/content/about/experience.md

   <p>
     • Work closely with NPO and PM as a student Technical Lead/Dev overseeing a team of devs and designers in an agile approach (meeting once a week for scrum) for a project to develop a new modern responsive website for Reel Youth: an NPO offering film making programs for aspiring film makers.
 20+ YOE, 2600+ short films created, 7400+ youth impacted.<br><br>
     • Acted as both technical lead/scrum master (agile) and core developer for the project, collaborating with stakeholders (3 person NPO) to define timelines, designing project milestones (epics), mentoring developers, contributing directly to the codebase (owned Released Programs epic), interviewing of developers, and creating technical tutorials to support onboarding and development of developers.<br><br>
+    • Led a dev/design team to build a headless Next.js site for a filmmaking npo, migrating 2,000+ pieces of content to a scalable CMS.<br><br>
+    • Built scalable CMS data models (15+ custom post types) exposed via GraphQL, standardizing content ex: programs and films.<br><br>
     • Setup the CI/CD process and governance from dev->prod including cloudflare deployment for the project,pipelines, and automated PR quality checks; additionally setup the supabase instance, wordpress content backend on hostinger, and setup processes for RY to easily reflect content updates to production without touching the code via clickable webhook in the WP admin portal.<br><br>
     • Utilized Static Site Generation to allow for maximal SEO and cloudflare distributed CDN for fast site loads geographically. <br><br>
     • Challenges: Scalability and maintainability post-hand off (CMS-first data store/headless CMS approach), migration of old films to new platform, deployment and designing technical architecture to minimize costs for NPO and scale project.<br><br>